 The Coles 4038

-The Coles 4038 (link to compare prices on Amazon and select retailers) studio ribbon microphone is a BBC design for broadcast and recording applications.
+The Coles 4038 (link to check the price at B&H Photo/Video) studio ribbon microphone is a BBC design for broadcast and recording applications.
 The legendary 4038 provides a beautifully flat frequency response and incredibly accurate transient response.
 It sounds absolutely amazing on trumpet and brass instruments and is my top recommendation for a high-end trumpet microphone.

 Coles Electroacoustics is featured in My New Microphone’s Top Best Microphone Brands You’ve Likely Never Heard Of.